bgaster/web-eee/README.md

 ## a note for web developers

-to run locally for development on the site itself, run this in the web-diii root directory then browse to localhost:8000
+to run locally for development on the site itself, run this in the web-eee root directory then browse to localhost:8000
 ```bash
 python3 -m http.server 8000
 ```

-This is **not** necessary for using diii offline, see the note above about installing as a progressive web app for the best experience there.
+This is **not** necessary for using eee offline, see the note above about installing as a progressive web app for the best experience there.